ramrom/rams_dot_files/cheatsheets/rust_cheatsheet.md

     - `FnMut` - will mutate captured values, dont move them
         - e.g. trait `Iterator`'s method `map` takes a `FnMut` closure, b/c a closure is called many times on a collection
     - `Fn` - will only read captured values, dont move them, or dont even capture values from env
+- they are traits and traits are compiled to be statically allocated, so closures dont dynamic dispatch, they are static dispatch
 - if a closure implements `Fn` it will also implement `FnMut` and `FnOnce`, if closure implements `FtMut` it also does `FnOnce`
 - so a function that takes a `Fn` closure as an argument, compiler would error if a `FnOnce` or `FnMut` closure was passed in
 - a named function also implements all these three as well